 |Hispanic or Latino||10|

-Students from other countries are interested in Classical Languages, too.
+Americans aren’t the only ones with an interest in Classical Languages.
 About 8.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom